-44. Q: What if the expected gross margins are not posted on the RMA website on the last business day of the month?
+44. Q: What if the expected gross margins are not posted on the RMA website on the last business day of the month that is a Friday?

 A: LGM for Cattle will not be available for sale for that insurance period.